Strategy & Planning 🗺️

 • What channels do you really want (or don’t want) to use?

-Filter to show just the channels that meet that criteria.
+If you're using a notion database, Filter to show just the channels that meet that criteria.

 4. Choose just 3 channels to focus on